NHoeller/Klipper-extension/README.md

 ##### available options for the installer script:
 - [-u] add this repository to moonraker update manager
 - [-w] will start an installation wizzard (future feature)
-- [-k (alternative klipper path)] will set an alternativ e klipper directory
+- [-k (alternative klipper path)] will set an alternative klipper directory

 ### Klipper, Mainsail, Fluidd and Octoprint
 This repository contains configurations and macro files that can be integrated into a klipper environment for 3d printing